 Technical issues churn survey response

-Technical issues can cause a lot of frustration up to the point of deciding to find a better product.
+Technical issues can cause a lot of frustration up to the point of deciding to find a better product or service.
 You can still change your users’ minds and improve their experience by offering multiple ways to get in touch.

-When this issue keeps reappearing consider making in-app support more user-friendly to avoid users keep hitting the cancelation button due to lack of proper support.
+When this issue keeps reappearing consider making in-app support more user-friendly to all clients to avoid users keep hitting the cancelation button due to lack of proper support.

 If some users want to cancel because some particular feature is missing, you can ask them for permission to keep them updated about new features.

-Churn surveys are great for collecting customer feedback and revealing reasons why users leave.
-Act quickly on this data to improve your product and reduce the churn.
+A churn survey is great for collecting customer feedback and revealing reasons why users leave.
+Act quickly on this data to improve your product and reduce churn.

-Now that you know how to build and use churn surveys it’s time to get started and take action towards decreasing your churn.
+Now that you know how to build and use a churn survey, it’s time to get started and take action toward decreasing your churn.

 Implement no-code in-app churn surveys!
-Get a Userpilot Demo and see how you can reduce the churn.
+Get a Userpilot Demo and see how you can reduce churn.